A View from Emerging Technology from the arXiv

 First Lasing Nanofibres Open the Way for Cheap, Soft Laser Textiles

-By adding laser dyes to organic fibers, researchers have demonstrated a technique that should lead to textiles that lase at all visible frequencies.
+By adding laser dyes to organic fibers, researchers have demonstrated a technique that should lead to textiles that lase at all visible wavelengths.

 There was a time, not so long ago, when lasers were exotic devices that lived in specialist labs and relied on a team of experts to keep them going.
 All that changed when physicists worked out how to make solid state lasers using the same techniques that have made silicon chips so ubiquitous and cheap.
 Today, if you live in the western world, you’re probably not more than 5 meters away from a laser right now, perhaps in a DVD player, a laser pointer or disc drive.